giusgo/DLP-music-data-insights/README.md

 docker compose up -d
 ```

+**NOTE:** Since all the data needs to be migrated from `.csv` format to a database, you need to wait a long time before using the webapp.

-Open your web browser and go to `http://ip_address:5044`
+Open your web browser and go to `http://ip_address:5044`.
+Where `ip_address` may be localhost or the IP address of the server you decide to host the app.